 Please mail or email copies of your scores directly to NHSI as CollegeBoard does not have an NHSI option for sending results.
 Sending results via CollegeBoard to the Northwestern University option will deliver your scores to Undergraduate Admissions NOT the National High School Institute.

 A copy of your most current high school transcript is required to complete an application.
-Official transcripts sent from your school are preferred, however, copies received via email or fax will be accepted.
+Official transcripts sent from your school are preferred, however, unofficial copies received via email or fax will be accepted.

 A non-refundable, $1,000 deposit is required within 10 business days of acceptance to hold your place at the Institute.
 Remaining tuition balance is due by the first day of the program.